pyenchant/pyenchant/tools/pyenchant-bdist-win32-sources/README.txt

 The PyEnchant binary distribution contains prebuilt libraries for enchant and its dependencies.
-This directory contains the source for those libraries, in compliance with a struct interpretation of the GPL/LGPL.
+This directory contains the source for those libraries, in compliance with a strict interpretation of the GPL/LGPL.

-The enchant library is a modified version of enchant-1.1.5.
+The enchant library is a modified version of enchant-1.1.6.
 The appropriate modifications are stored in enchant.c.patch.

 The remaining libraries were built by Tor Lillqvist and were obtained